 This technique has been mastered and improved by the METi platform.

 Observing a sample by electron microscopy requires that it is prepared in advance, in order to withstand the vacuum of the observation chamber and the electron beam’s radiation.
 These preparative steps, which involve chemical treatments and dehydration, can alter the structure of samples.
 In cryomicroscopy, the sample is frozen in an ultra-rapid manner so that the water molecules contained therein are transformed into amorphous (non-crystalline) ice.
 Frozen sections can be obtained for larger objects (such as cells or tissues) using the CEMOVIS technique.
 The sample is then directly observed by electron microscopy at low temperature without any further treatment.

 Cryo-electron microscopy thus offers the unique opportunity to observe samples at a very high resolution in a hydrated state that is very close to their natural state.
-The METi platform develops these techniques in various fields ranging from nanotechnologies, with the study of macromolecules and nanoparticles, to cosmetics, where they are used to observe liposomes.
+The METi platform holds a panel of dedicated instruments including a transmission cryo-microscope (Talos Arctica, ThermoFisher Scientific) for high resolution/high resolution observation and structure determination of macromolecules at a quasi-atomic resolution.
+It develops these expertises in various fields ranging from nanotechnologies to cosmetics.

 Imaging Flow Cytometer

 ImageStreamX is an interdisciplinary tool situated between cytometry and imaging.
 It combines the advantages of these 2 technologies and can thus apply the power of statistical data from cytometry to a large number of cellular morphological parameters.

 This system generates images of cells in flux through magnifications ranging from 20x to 60x.
 It can be used for multiple applications (i.e. spot counting, nuclear translocation, internalization, etc.) in various fields including immunology, cancerology, parasitology and microbiology.